 Claiming Your Success

-You are sitting at a large meeting table with about 25 peers from across the globe, to exchange best practices of the different teams in the company’s HR department.
-You have just excitedly shared the awesome results of your biggest project to date – a comprehensive training program for senior management of all markets in your region.
+Imagine this.
+You are sitting at an enormous meeting table with 20-odd colleagues from all over the world to exchange on best practices in the company’s HR department.
+You have just shared the awesome results of your biggest project to date – a comprehensive training program for senior management for all markets in your region.

-Then you receive a text message from your boss, who is sitting across the table from you.
+Then you receive a text message on your phone from your boss, who is sitting across the table from you.

-My boss, otherwise an awesome human being btw, made it very clear that I wasn’t supposed to claim the project’s success as my own, despite the fact that I had literally built it myself, without any input from him nor anyone else on my team (much to my chagrin, actually, as it had been a mammoth task!).
+My boss, otherwise an awesome human being, made it very clear that I wasn’t supposed to claim my success, despite the fact that I had literally built the program on my own.
+He, nor anyone else in the team for that matter, had had anything to do with it; much to my chagrin, actually, as it had been a mammoth task and a little support would have been much appreciated.

 One, the principle of it, of course.
 Men don’t have this problem.
-They never get told off for sharing their successes and claiming their part in it.
-In fact, we actively encourage them from a young age to find their place in the hierarchy.
-In the workplace, that means that we appreciate them doing the same by claiming their success, and we reward them for it.
+I don’t recall ever hearing something like this happening to a man.
+In fact, we encourage them from a young age to find their place in the hierarchy, making many activities a game or match of sorts.
+In the workplace, that means that we understand and welcome them claiming their success and we reward them for it.

-By studying the role of gender in communication and negotiation, and by experimenting myself plus through hundreds of badass corporate WINners, I have found how to do is successfully, and in a way that feels comfortable and authentic.
-If you want to benefit from that solid framework, let me know.
+By studying the role of gender in communication and negotiation, and by having hundreds of badass corporate WINners experiment with it, I have found the answers.
+If you want to benefit from that solid communication framework I developed over the years, to navigate and negotiate your career and salary, let me know.

 THIS IS YOUR INVITATION...